How to Navigate Foreign International Divorce in Canada

 What are the costs associated with obtaining a Foreign Divorce Opinion Letter?

-Typically, the expense of acquiring a Foreign Divorce Opinion Letter is approximately $199 plus HST, and there may be extra charges if you require expedited services.
+Typically, the expense of acquiring a Foreign Divorce Opinion Letter is approximately $199 plus HST, with additional fees for expedited services.

 What should I do if there are discrepancies in my foreign divorce records?